bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### CoCo image `required`

-A logo or image that represents the CoCo
+A logo or image that represents the CoCo.

 ### CoCoWebsite `required`